cokeSchlumpf/rethink-it/misc/microservices-workshop.md

 ![Slide](https://raw.githubusercontent.com/cokeSchlumpf/rethink-it/master/images/2016-10_Microservices/005.png)

 When we're talking about Microservice architectures we aren't actually speaking about fency technical stuff which is absolutely modern.
 In fact: We're talking about plain old topics.
-We really have to rethink our nicely designed object-oriented integrated JEE architectures and split them down to the basics: As said before, splitted, independent stateful services will be the future.
+We really have to rethink our nicely designed object-oriented integrated JEE architectures and split them down to the basics: As said before, splitted, independent stateless services will be the future.
 But it's not only cutting down our current application landscapes into smaller services and put some "great" HTTP Rest communication between them, it's about designing them in a well mannered fashion to fulfill "one thing" and get them working together easily without that they must know each other.
 Unix' piping still is a great concept - But how does this concept look like on our cloud platforms and cloud-ready architectures?

 ![Slide](https://raw.githubusercontent.com/cokeSchlumpf/rethink-it/master/images/2016-10_Microservices/006.png)